background

 In the next section, we’ll solve the estimated property value of the commercial real estate (CRE) property under the direct capitalization method.

 The property value of the commercial office building was stated as an assumption earlier.
-Still, we can deliberately neglect that, for now, for the sake of illustrating the relationship between NOI and cap rate.
+Still, we can deliberately neglect that for the sake of illustrating the relationship between NOI and cap rate.

 The stabilized NOI of the rental property is projected to be $5 million, while the capitalization rate is 6%.